-New 2023 Rules for a Foreigner Buying a House for Sale in Mauritius.
+2025 Rules for a Foreigner Buying a House for Sale in Mauritius

-The Immigration Act 2022 amended the Non-Citizen (Property Restriction) Act and brought in some key changes in relation to foreigners buying property in Mauritius.
+The Finance Act 2025 has just amended The Immigration Act 2022 and the Non-Citizen (Property Restriction) Act amongst others, and brought in some key changes in relation to foreigners buying property in Mauritius.
 Now that the bill is law, we look at some of the most relevant changes for non-citizens buying property in Mauritius.
-Foreigners have always been able to buy a commercial building with permission, but now they can buy a residential house outside the PDS, Smart City, IRS and RES schemes.
-Go to this article for a list of the best luxury villas for sale in Mauritius in 2024.
+Foreigners can still buy a commercial building with as well as any property in the PDS, Smart City, IRS, G+2 and RES schemes.

 Who can buy a property in Mauritius outside the current schemes?

 A foreigner has been able to buy an apartment in Mauritius for many years.
 To buy an apartment in Mauritius, the apartment block must be at least 3 floors, i.e. Ground plus 2 floors.
 The minimum price for entry to buy is MUR 6 million.
-Over the last two years, if a foreigner buys an apartment in Mauritius at a price of USD 375,000 or more, they will receive permanent residence.
+If a foreigner buys an apartment in Mauritius at a price of USD 375,000 or more, they will receive permanent residence.

 Foreigners have been able to buy a villa in Mauritius in certain schemes such as the PDS or Smart Cities for many years.
-The new rules enable a foreigner to buy a villa in Mauritius outside these.
+Previously, new rules allowed non-residents to buy a villa outside these schemes.
 A foreigner cannot buy a villa on the beach unless special dispensation has been given.
-One can buy a villa in Mauritius as a “standalone residential property constructed on an extent of land not exceeding 0.5276 hectare (1.25 arpent)” according to the latest rules.
+If the villa is priced at USD 375,000 or more then the buyer can apply for permanent residence, but nowadays, getting a villa for less than USD 500,000 in Mauritus is unlikely.

 A foreigner can buy land for sale in Mauritius.
-They were permitted to buy serviced land for sale and land in a smart city in certain circumstances.
-A foreigner can now buy land for sale in Mauritius as per the latest rules, “bareland or serviced land not exceeding 0.5276 hectare (1.25 arpent)’
+They are permitted to buy serviced land for sale and land in a smart city and IRS scheme in certain circumstances.
+A foreigner can no longer buy land for sale in Mauritius outside the schemes unless it is for business purposes and then the necessary permission is required.

-The latest budget states that retirees are eligible for a residence permit provided that the property acquisition price is over USD 200,000 and that they are over 50 years.
-Another requirement is that the property is under the Property Development Scheme, where projects specifically cater for senior living.
+Yes, retirees have always been eligible to buy any propeties in Mauritius that are available to foreigners.
+The rules are still in place that retirees are eligible for a residence permit provided that the property acquisition price is over USD 200,000, that they are over 50 years and that the property is under the Property Development Scheme, where projects specifically cater for senior living.
 Getting a residence permit through buying property can lead to permanent residence as long as the non-citizen owns the property.

 What are the conditions for a foreigner to buy a house for sale in Mauritius outside the current schemes?